 Frustratingly, there also seems to be no way of keeping the corporations running while also exercising human control.
-There is no entity with enough power to go against the 3,000 publicly traded corporations (Russell 3000), collectively worth $27T and with 34 million people in their employ.
+There is no entity with enough power to go against the 3,000 publicly-traded corporations (Russell 3000), collectively worth $27T and with 34 million people in their employ.
 While it would be possible to take on individual corporations, these entities essentially move as one body when profits are threatened.

-- Strategy: A superintelligence might be able to simply outwit human opposition.
+Strategy: A superintelligence might be able to simply outwit human opposition.

-- Social manipulation: A superintelligence might be able to recruit human support or covertly incite a war between humans.
+Social manipulation: A superintelligence might be able to recruit human support or covertly incite a war between humans.

-- Economic productivity: As long as a copy of the AI could produce more economic wealth than the cost of its hardware, individual humans will have an incentive to allow the AI to run a copy of itself on their systems.
+Economic productivity: As long as a copy of the AI could produce more economic wealth than the cost of its hardware, individual humans will have an incentive to allow the AI to run a copy of itself on their systems.

-- See the way corporations spinoff and multiply.
+See the way corporations spinoff and multiply.
 As long as the bottom line is expected to be positive, current financial math will approve of the new venture.
 This does grow GDP, so politicians are incentivized to support the reproduction of the AI.